LEap In to a conversation

 Not quite - Answer C is best.

 C models the key skills of this stage - sharing your input using I-statements and naming your shared values.
 It begins by recognising the other person’s valid concern about safety (“I can understand there are real challenges…”) before offering a personal reflection rooted in fairness, security, and compassion.
 By mentioning friends affected by the issue, it brings sincerity and emotional depth without blaming or lecturing.
-This approach helps you to build genuine connection with your Uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.
+This approach helps you to build genuine connection with your uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.

 Not quite.
 Answer C is best.

 C models the key skills of this stage - sharing your input using I-statements and naming your shared values.
 It begins by recognising the other person’s valid concern about safety (“I can understand there are real challenges…”) before offering a personal reflection rooted in fairness, security, and compassion.
 By mentioning friends affected by the issue, it brings sincerity and emotional depth without blaming or lecturing.
-This approach helps you to build genuine connection with your Uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.
+This approach helps you to build genuine connection with your uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.

 Correct - Answer C is best.

 C models the key skills of this stage - sharing your input using I-statements and naming your shared values.
 It begins by recognising the other person’s valid concern about safety (“I can understand there are real challenges…”) before offering a personal reflection rooted in fairness, security, and compassion.
 By mentioning friends affected by the issue, it brings sincerity and emotional depth without blaming or lecturing.
-This approach helps you to build genuine connection with your Uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.
+This approach helps you to build genuine connection with your uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.

 Not quite.
 Answer C is best.

 C models the key skills of this stage - sharing your input using I-statements and naming your shared values.
 It begins by recognising the other person’s valid concern about safety (“I can understand there are real challenges…”) before offering a personal reflection rooted in fairness, security, and compassion.
 By mentioning friends affected by the issue, it brings sincerity and emotional depth without blaming or lecturing.
-This approach helps you to build genuine connection with your Uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.
+This approach helps you to build genuine connection with your uncle, showing where your values align and framing the issue of security as something you both care about and could try to tackle together.

 PART 5

-Your uncle frowns and says: “I get what you’re saying, I really do — and I’m sorry to hear your friends don’t feel safe.
+“I get what you’re saying, I really do — and I’m sorry to hear your friends don’t feel safe.
 No one should feel that way in this country.
 But you have to understand why people are angry.
 It’s not just about a few boats — it’s about everything that comes with it.
 We’ve got record migration numbers, the asylum system is costing billions, and meanwhile people here can’t get housing or NHS appointments.
 We’re told there’s no money for services, but somehow there’s money for hotels.
 There’s also a sense that our values — fairness, law and order, even free speech — are eroding, and that the government isn’t being honest with us.
 When people see chaos at the border, it feels like a symbol of a country that’s lost control.
-If we don’t get a grip, the extremists on all sides will keep exploiting that anger.”
+If we don’t get a grip, the extremists on all sides will keep exploiting that anger.

 L